Daniel1989/aiacounting/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Database Setup

+This project uses [Supabase](https://supabase.com/) for the backend database.
+To set up the database:

+1. Create a Supabase project
+2. Set up the database schema using the SQL script in the `sql/setup.sql` file
+3. Configure the environment variables in `.env.local` to connect to your Supabase project

+For more details, see the [SQL folder README](./sql/README.md).

 ## Learn More

 To learn more about Next.js, take a look at the following resources: